The Hotel: Best Western Hobart

 Duos settle into a King Room while larger groups bunker down in a Family Suite.
 Unwind in front of a movie on the Foxtel-equipped LCD television or brew a cup of coffee with the in-room Nespresso machine to help with diminishing energy levels.
-Wake up to a full buffet breakfast and maximise the enjoyment from the pillow-top king bedding with a late check-out on the last day.
+Wake up to a Continental buffet and maximise the enjoyment from the pillow-top king bedding with a late check-out on the last day.

 - Bed size/type: King bed

 - Standard occupancy: Two people